Oligodon woodmasoni

-Oligodon woodmasoni is a species of snake in the family Colubridae.
+Oligodon woodmasoni, the yellow-striped kukri snake, is a species of snake in the family Colubridae.
 The species is endemic to the Nicobar Islands of India.

 Etymology

 The specific name, woodmasoni, is in honor of English zoologist James Wood-Mason.

 Description

 M.A.
 Smith reported that the holotype of this species was missing from the ZSI Kolkata collections.
 The species was rediscovered in 2002 and a new specimen was deposited at the ZSI.

 The details of the specimen, ZSI25503 are as follows:

 Snout-to-vent length: 440 mm.
 Tail length: 80 mm.
 Dorsal scale rows: at neck 18; at midbody 17.
 Ventrals: 185.
 Subcaudals: 46.
 Supralabials: 6 (4th in contact with the eye).
 Infralabials: 7.